tkeffer/weereg-py/README.md

 application using the application server [gunicorn](https://gunicorn.org/).

-1. Create a systemd unit file called `weereg.service` with the following contents, replacing `username` with your username.
-When the app is running it will be accessible at the socket `/home/username/weereg-py/weereg.sock`.
+1. Create a systemd unit file called `weereg.service` with the following contents, replacing `username` with your username:

     ```unit file (systemd)
     # File /etc/systemd/system/weereg.service